kaizencodes/glimpse/README.md

 ![](examples/marbles.png)

 Glimpse is a ray tracer written in Go.
 It is an implementation of the [Ray tracer challenge](https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/) by Jamis Buck.
+This is a personal project to learn Go and ray tracing.
+It is not meant to be used in production.

+It is a work in progress, I will be adding more features such as textures, soft shadows, and anti-aliasing.

 ## Features